A New York Expression of Kaiseki

 食事 - Shokuji - Rice set

-Kegani - rice, yuzu koshu
+Kegani - rice, yuzu kosho

 甘味 - Kanmi - Dessert

-Knedle - mochiko, strawberry, rhubarb
+Knedle - mochiko, strawberry, sour cream